Meet the Team

 Profile

-Lisa Westcott Wilkins BA MA MCIfA FRSA
+Lisa Westcott Wilkins BA MA MCIfA FRSA FSA

-As co-founder and Managing Director at DigVentures, Lisa has found the perfect place to combine archaeology with over twenty years of professional experience in communications, finance and journalism, including several years as Editor of Current Archaeology magazine.
-With a Master’s degree in Archaeology from UCL and a prestigious Clore Fellowship under her belt, she now focuses her energy wrangling field archaeologists and harnessing brilliant creative sector innovations for DV.
-She is an international speaker on crowdfunding for the creative and cultural sectors, and leads on the consultancy aspect of DV’s work.
-She is responsible for the Americanisms, absurdly strong site coffee and early morning DV dance parties.
+As Founder and Co-CEO of DigVentures, Lisa combines archaeology with over twenty years of professional experience in communications, finance and journalism, including several years as Editor of Current Archaeology magazine.
+With a Master’s degree in Archaeology from UCL and a prestigious Clore Fellowship under her belt, she focuses her energy harnessing brilliant digital and creative innovations for DV’s work.
+Lisa is an international speaker on hybrid cultural experiences and crowdfunding, and was the driving force behind our Europa Nostra Award-winning ‘Archaeology at Home’ project in response to the COVID-19 pandemic.
+She was recently been appointed aTrustee of Euopa Nostra UK and to the North East Culture Partnership board.
+She is responsible for DV’s Americanisms, absurdly strong site coffee, lack of post-it notes and early morning dance parties.

-Brendon Wilkins BSc MA MCIfA MIAI
+Dr Brendon Wilkins BSc MA PhD MIAI MCIfA FRSA FSA

 Maggie Eno BA MA

-Manda Forster PhD MCIfA
+Dr Manda Forster PhD MCIfA FSAScot

 Maiya Pina-Dacier BSc MSc

-Harriet Tatton BA
+Harriet Tatton MA

 Community Archaeologist